CodeZettaa/Job-Tracker-application-full-stack/README.md

 ## 📝 Development Notes

-- The backend uses in-memory storage.
-Data will be lost on server restart.
+- The backend uses **MongoDB** for persistent data storage.
+- Set `MONGODB_URI` environment variable to connect to your MongoDB instance.
+- For local development, use `mongodb://localhost:27017/job-tracker`.
+- For production, use MongoDB Atlas or another cloud MongoDB service.
 - CORS is configured to allow requests from the frontend origin.
 - All dates are handled as ISO strings for consistency.
 - JWT tokens expire after 7 days.
 - Theme preference is saved in browser localStorage.
 - User sessions persist across page refreshes via localStorage.
+- Jobs are associated with users - each user only sees their own jobs.

 ## 🧪 Testing